Tchadailurus

 Tchadailurus is a genus of machairodontine felid from the late Miocene of Chad, Africa.

 Etymology

 The genus name Tchadailurus comes from Chad, the country where the original fossils were found, and the Greek -ailurus, which means cat.
 The species name adei comes from the word for "small" in Goran, a local language.

 Taxonomy

 Tchadailurus adei was described based on fossils found in 2018 in a late Miocene-dated locality in Chad.
 It placed in the subfamily Machairodontinae due to having dental features similar to those of later saber-toothed cats, but the relatively primitive features and age of the fossils made it impossible to assign the species to a specific tribe.

+A 2023 study found that T. adei grouped inside the genus Yoshi and suggested recombining the species as Y. adei, rendering Tchadailurus a synonym.

 Phylogeny

 Description

 Tchadailurus was described based on a single specimen that consisted of a partial skull and skeleton (including several vertebrae and parts of the legs and paws), likely from a single individual.
 Similar in size to a lynx, Tchadailurus adei had a longer tail and the "flattened" canine teeth characteristic of the machairodonts.

 The primitive features of Tchadailurus adei indicate that it could be ancestral to later machairodont lineages.